QuentinRa/blog.quentinra.dev/proj/make-git-project/index.md

-# Make IT project
+# Make Git project

+This course is a follow-up of [make a project](../make-a-project/index.md).
+We will talk about a lot of files used in GIT repositories, and introduce other courses such as HMI, Design Patterns, Code guidelines, Tests, etc.

-This is not a course that is explaining to you "how to make an IT project", since even I don't fully understand that.
-But, this is a gathering of
+This is not only a course that is explaining to you "how to make a Git project", since I wanted to add knowledge for IT project too.
+This is a gathering of

 * explanations about the most used files in GIT
 * explanations about courses that you might want to look at
-* a lot of tips about IT projects (versioning, ...)
+* a lot of tips about IT (and Git) projects (versioning, ...)

 This is focused on providing help for open-source projects, but I'm sure that you'll be able to tell what you can do (or not) according to what kind of project you're doing.

 <hr class="sl">

 ## About other courses

-If you are planning to make a project, you should consider a version-control tool.
-The most-used one is **GIT**.

 If you are planning to make a project with a team, you should also look at **AGILE-SCRUM** methodology (or Agile methodologies), to replace the traditional V-Model.